More about Addictions

 At Asana, many of our qualified therapists are able to help with common addictions, such as smoking, alcohol, etc. But we also have some highly regarded specialists including:

-Petar Rodic - an Integrative Counsellor who specialises in Addiction Therapy for drugs, alcohol, substance misuse, social media, gambling and more.
+Petar Rodic - is an Integrative Counsellor who was a Substance Misuse Practitioner for the NHS.
+He offers private Addiction Recovery Support to those who have addressed their addiction to alcohol or drugs and now require assistance to maintain their sobriety.
 Petar also helps people regain a sense of meaning and purpose in life.

 Carolyne Ash-Brazier - has been successfully treating children and some adults who have experienced digital addiction, with a combination of CBT, NLP and hypnotherapy.